 I grew up on mythology the same way most children of the 80′s grew up on Hasbro toys like GI Joe or Transformers, Barbie or Cabbage Patch dolls, etc. I mean, sure, like any active 10 year old, I enjoyed toys and cartoons and video games, but mythology – Greek mythology – was so fascinating and it served as my springboard into science fiction, literature, religion, and philosophy.

 The life-long fascination with Greek myths drew me to God of War.
-Now, although I had stopped playing games by the time the original game came out in 2005, I was easily intrigued with it when I visited another child of the 80′s who had a bigger video gaming addiction.
+Now, although I had stopped playing games by the time the original game came out in 2005, I was easily intrigued with it when I visited another child of the 80’s who had a bigger video gaming addiction.
 God of War was a brilliant blend of the action platformer & the hack n’ slash game that mined the rich heritage of Greek mythology.
 The sequel, while being bigger and badder than the original, also ended on one of the greatest cliffhangers I’ve ever seen.
-Once I heard that the finale would be released on the Playstation 3, I bought it in advance- 3 years ago. ↓ Read the rest of this entry…
+Once I heard that the finale would be released on the Playstation 3, I bought it in advance- 3 years ago.
+Continue reading God of War III review

 The 50th Law by Robert Greene (review)